sematext/docs/docs/integration/elasticsearch.md

 ```

 Restart your Sematext Agent after this change (either with **sudo service
-spm-monitor restart** in case of standalone monitor or by restarting
+spm-monitor restart** in case of standalone App Agent or by restarting
 Elasticsearch node if you are using in-process
-javaagent).
+App Agent).

 ** I am using Sematext Agent and I don't see Index (and/or Refresh/Flush/Merge) stats, why is that **